vonHartz/tmux-power/README.md

 There's still some cleanup to do, before I could submit a PR to tmux-power.
 All credit to the original authors.

+## Prelimenaries

+You need a terminal font that inlcudes glyphs, such as Nerdfont.
+I recommand the Hack Mono or Ubuntu font.
+Both can be found here: https://www.nerdfonts.com/font-downloads

 ## Installation

 Clone this project in your home directory - currently needed due to an amateurish import of 'functions.sh'.